-- 1. There will be five sections. - 2.
-Section A carries 12 marks and is compulsory consisting of eight short answer type questions of 2 marks each covering the whole syllabus.
+- 2. Section A carries 12 marks and is compulsory consisting of eight short answer type questions of 2 marks each covering the whole syllabus.
 The candidate will have to attempt six questions in section A. - 3.
 Sections B, C, D and E will be set from units I, II, III & IV respectively and will consist of two questions of 11 marks each from the respective unit.
 The candidates are required to attempt one question from each of these sections. - 4.
 Scientific calculator is allowed.